Not enough. Journalists around the world are targets of both real and online attacks, and impunity for these crimes is on the rise.

 “We are familiar with Russia’s methods,” said Jeanne Cavelier, the head of RSF’s Eastern Europe and Central Asia desk.
 “Journalists are prime targets, as we have seen in Crimea since its annexation in 2014.”

-According to the Committee to Protect Journalists (CPJ), 35 journalists and media workers were killed in Ukraine in 2022.*
+According to the Committee to Protect Journalists (CPJ), 37 journalists and media workers were killed in Ukraine since the Russian invasion.*

 This matters.
 An attack against a journalist is an attack on you and your access to fact-based information.
 When journalists can’t do their job, people in power are not accountable for their actions.
 That can lead to an environment ripe for corruption, censorship and even war.